Carl Breeze: SEAT and Ginetta

 In 2013, a last-minute deal meant that Breeze was able to return to defend his 2012 championship, remaining with TCR.
 A season-opening win at Brands Hatch Indy circuit saw the campaign get off to a good start, followed by two more wins at Donington Park in rounds 4 and 5.

-At the third meeting of the season at Thruxton on 4/5 May, Carl nearly scored maximum points by taking wins in rounds 7 and 8, and a 2nd-place finish in round 9, having lost the lead of that race to Tom Ingram on the penultimate lap.
+At the third meeting of the season at Thruxton on 4/5 May, Breeze nearly scored maximum points by taking wins in rounds 7 and 8, and a second-place finish in round 9, having lost the lead of that race to Tom Ingram on the penultimate lap.